tikv/community/community-membership.md

 - Demonstrated a deep understanding of TiKV's technical goals and directions
 - Actively organize technical seminars and propose constructive projects
 - Can handle complex problems in the code implementation process
-- Get unanimous votes from Members of the PMC
+- Obtained unanimous votes from Members of the PMC

 ### Privileges and responsibilities: